links

 I also have talks on Videolectures, but

-I have since given much better presentations on these topics (e.g. the ICML tutorial).
+I have given better presentations on some of the earlier topics (e.g. the ICML tutorial).